JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 ### Setup for Eclipse

-Make sure your Eclipse installation us up to date, Eclipse 2019-12 or newer is required.
+Make sure your Eclipse installation us up to date, Eclipse 2020-03 or newer is required.
+For Eclipse 2020-03 you need to install [jdk14 support](https://marketplace.eclipse.org/content/java-14-support-eclipse-2020-03-415)

 1. Run `./gradlew run` to generate all resources and to check if JabRef runs.
    * The JabRef GUI should finally appear.
    * This step is only required once.
 2. Run `./gradlew eclipse`
    * **This must always be executed, when there are new upstream changes.**
 3. Copy the file `Log4jPlugins.java` from `build/generated/sources/annotationProcessor/java/main/org/jabref/gui/logging/plugins` to `src/main/java/org/jabref/gui/logging/plugins/`
    * Usually, the folder `plugins` must be created for that.